r0bbar/siglab/siglab_py/README.md

 pip install siglab-py
 ```

-A note on position slicing ...
+#### DivisiblePosition **Slicing**

 When strategies want to enter into position(s), you don't send "Orders".
 From [client side](https://github.com/r0bbar/siglab/blob/master/siglab_py/ordergateway/test_ordergateway.py) you should actually be sending a list of DivisiblePosition ("slice" is a property of "DivisiblePosition").
 While "positions" are executed in **Parallel** (Think of delta neutral spread trades?
 Example above we long SUSHI perp, short DYDX.
 You'd like the two legs to be executed concurrently.), "slices" are executed **Sequentially**.

+#### Last slice

 And also, amount on last slice need be >= min amount specified by exchanges, otherwise that last slice will be skipped.

 Further, a note on entry vs exit: